Guitar strings notes chart, tab and notation: everything you need to learn the notes of the guitar fretboard.

 Individual Guitar Strings Notes: Tab & Music Notation

 The following diagrams show every note on a guitar fretboard with its corresponding musical note in tab and notation.
 (Tab is a system of guitar notation.
-If you haven’t read tab before, see this article: how to read tab.)
+If you haven’t come across tab before, see our page on how to read tab.)